 In this way, international missionary societies seemingly envisioned the American Midwest and the western borderlands of North America as the outer fringes of "the world."
 That is to say, the line between the global and the western U.S. was increasingly blurred.
 It is not surprising that American missionary societies should so easily conflate American Indian and foreign missions.
 After all, for most of the colonial period, North America was very much a foreign mission field for British missionaries, as the name of the Anglican SPG indicated (Society for the Propagation of the Gospel in Foreign Parts).
 Later observers noted this as well.
 In 1860, S. M. Worcester stated of early New England missions to Natives: "And now, what classifying or denominating term is it proper to apply to the missions of the first settlers of New England and their immediate descendants?
 Were not all these 'foreign parts?'
-Was it not all heathen ground, and so considered for a long period by Christians on both sides of the '900 league ocean?'" of All the Empires, Kingdoms, States, and Republics in the Known World, and of the United States of America in Particular: In Two Parts, Vol. 1, by Jedidiah Morse (Boston, 1793).
-Courtesy of the American Antiquarian Society, Worcester, Massachusetts.
+Was it not all heathen ground, and so considered for a long period by Christians on both sides of the '900 league ocean?'"

+Title page, The American Universal Geography, Or, A View of the Present State of All the Empires, Kingdoms, States, and Republics in the Known World, and of the United States of America in Particular: In Two Parts, Vol. 1, by Jedidiah Morse (Boston, 1793).
+Courtesy of the American Antiquarian Society, Worcester,